stuhops/cs5050/Assn6.md

 To perform this problem we will need to first do a topological sort.
 We will use the algorithm from class to do this topological sort.
+We will then cut off all values that appear before `s` because that means `s` cannot reach them.
 From there we will initialize the array as all infinities.
 Each row of the table will be a k value.
 Each column of the table will be vertex (sorted in topological order).